-PowerPoint is graphical and a better choice for making Gantt charts that will be used in client and executive communications.
+PowerPoint is a more graphical tool and a better choice for making Gantt charts that will be used in client and executive communications.
 Office Timeline is a PowerPoint add-in that makes and updates Gantt charts by importing or pasting from Excel.

-You can copy-paste, import and synchronize your Excel tables in PowerPoint.
-In the steps below I will demonstrate how to turn the Excel table you created above in Step 1, into a PowerPoint Gantt chart using Office Timeline Basic.
+You can copy-paste, import and refresh the data from your Excel tables in PowerPoint.
+In the steps below, we will demonstrate how to turn the Excel table you created above into a PowerPoint Gantt chart by using Office Timeline Pro+.

-Inside PowerPoint, navigate to the Office Timeline Basic tab and click the New button.
+Inside PowerPoint, navigate to the Office Timeline Pro+ tab and click the New button.

 This will open a gallery that will allow you to choose a style or template for your Gantt chart.

-From the gallery, double-click any template or style to select it and then click Use Template in the preview window to open the Data Entry Wizard.
-In this demonstration, I will be using a custom template which comes with sample data, but you can delete them.
-NOTE: If you prefer to import and synch your Excel table, rather than copy-paste, select Import.
+From the gallery, double-click any template or style to select it, and then click Use Template in the preview window to open the Data Entry Wizard.
+In this demonstration, we will be using a custom template which comes with sample data, but you can delete them.
+NOTE: If you prefer to import and refresh your Excel table, rather than copy-paste it, select Import.

 Copy your project's details, including Start Date, End Date and Description, from the Excel table you made earlier.
 You can copy them all at once but be sure not to copy the title.

-Now simply paste the data into PowerPoint using the Office Timeline Basic Paste button.
+Now simply paste the data into PowerPoint using the Office Timeline Pro+ Paste button.
 Then, make any edits you wish (change colors or shapes, add or remove items, etc.) and click Create.

 Depending on the style or template selected, you will have a Gantt chart that looks like this:

 From here, you can easily customize the Gantt chart further, adding milestones, formatting fonts and colors, and adding various details like percent complete or notes.
 It is easy to do in Office Timeline.
-In my example, I used Office Timeline Basic to add milestones, move task titles and date texts, change shapes, and add percent complete.
+In our example, we used Office Timeline Pro+ to add milestones, move task titles and date texts, change shapes, and add percent complete.